jjaanila/campaigner/README.md

 **Features**

 - HTML id based linking to monsters, areas, parts, chapters, sections, etc.
-- Vue 3 components that are pretty close to the style of D&D 5th ed.
+- Vue 3 components that are pretty close to the style of D&D 5th edition.
-- Builds only one HTML file with everything included inline.
 - Automatically generated table of contents.
 - [A simple example campaign](https://jjaanila.github.io/campaigner/).
 You can use this as a starting point for your own campaign.
 - Party tracker.